 When Noi had gone she sat down at the desk and moved the papers about, pretending to be doing something, because she had been startled, frightened, by the words she had said.
 She had nothing else to do.
 She never had had anything else to do.
 This was her work: her lifework.
 The speaking tours and the meetings and the streets were out of reach for her now, but she could still write, and that was her work.
-And anyhow if she had had anything else to do, Noi would have known it; he kept her schedule, and tactfully reminded her of things, like the visit from the foreign students this afternoon.
-Oh, damn.
-She liked the young, and there was always something to learn from a foreigner, but she was tired of new faces, and tired of being on view.
-She learned years, except this ramshackle old body, of course, and she was stuck with that . . .
+And anyhow if she had had anything else to do, Noi

+She had nothing of him at all except his name written on the folder.
+She hadn't kept his letters, it was sentimental to keep letters.
+Besides, she never kept anything.
+She couldn't think of anything that she had ever owned for more than a few years, except this ramshackle old body, of course, and she was stuck with that...